evildmp/conference-handbook/handbook/timeline.rst

 Whoever you have on paper at this stage won't necessarily be the ones involved in the end.
-People you haven't met will want to join in (and will turn out to be excellent contributors), and some who expected to be able to contribute will have have to withdraw.
+People you haven't met will want to join in (and will turn out to be excellent contributors), and some who expected to be able to contribute will have to withdraw.
 But you still need to have a few people who plan to be involved.
 No-one's going to be very keen on a proposal that mentions only one organiser.

 If the other organisers have some experience already, so much the better.